zaxrok/installROSPX2/README.md

-# installROSTX2
+# installROSPX2
-Install Robot Operating System (ROS) on NVIDIA DRIVE PX2
+Install Robot Operating System (ROS) on NVIDIA DRIVE PX2 (AutoChauffeur)

 These scripts will install Robot Operating System (ROS) on the NVIDIA DRIVE PX2.